 - Copper Forecast 2021: CEOs Optimistic About Copper’s Future

-- Best Junior Copper Stocks of 2020 on the TSXV
+- Best Junior Copper Stocks on the TSXV

 Click here to read the previous copper forecast.

 In a year that was filled with uncertainty and volatility, copper has been overlooked by some despite its sharp rebound since March.